12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q34

-A To avoid a no-confidence motion.
+A To prevent a no-confidence motion from the opposition.

 Answer